OUR APOTHECARY IN BATTLE GROUND IS RUN BY PHYSICIANS. EXPERTS IN NATURAL MEDICINE!

-This photo features one of our most popular teas, the Heart Chakra blend, formulated by Dr Stansbury and employs flavonoid-rich hawthorn (Crataegus spp) for its antioxidant and vasoprotective properties.
+This photo features one of our most popular teas, the HEART CHAKRA blend, formulated by Dr Stansbury and employs flavonoid-rich hawthorn for its vasoprotective properties.

 Dr Jill Stansbury continued to teach natural products chemistry and research herbal medicine around the world.

 Our apprentices learned how Dr Stansbury made her medicines, obtained her goods, ran her alternative medicine apothecary, and other skills unique to the BG apothecary biz.

 Dr Jill Stansbury was awarded an ethnobotany research grant and traveled to South America frequently, plus taught at 6-10 conferences per year, adding up to being away from Battle Ground over half of the year for a decade.